 The purpose of this course is to provide a detailed overview of the ancient Hellenistic tradition astrology, which is a tradition of horoscopic astrology that was practiced from the 1st century BCE until approximately the early 7th century CE.
 The course covers the history and origins of the early tradition of horoscopic astrology, as well as the philosophical, theoretical and technical underpinnings of the system.
 Students will finish the course with a strong foundation in the history, techniques and practice of Hellenistic astrology, and with plenty of new techniques and practical material to apply in their own astrological practice.

-For more information about the course or in order to register for it please see the Introduction to Hellenistic Astrology Course description page.
+For more information please see the Hellenistic Astrology Course description page.

 The technique is used in order to study broad periods of time in a person’s life, and to determine when periods of heightened activity and importance will occur with respect to certain topics such as career or relationships.

-For more information about this module or in order to register for it please see the Zodiacal Releasing Module description page.
+For more information please see the Zodiacal Releasing Module description page.

 Students learn both a basic approach to Annual Profections, as well as a more advanced approach that is outlined by certain authors such as Dorotheus of Sidon, Vettius Valens, and Critodemus.

-For more information about this module or in order to register for it please see the Annual Profections Module description page.
+For more information please see the Annual Profections Module description page.

 The reconstruction is based on a comparison of the fragments of the lost work of Antiochus of Athens, as preserved by authors such as Porphyry of Tyre and Rhetorius of Egypt.

-For more information please see the Hellenistic Aspect Doctrine Module description page.
+For more information please see the Rulers of the Places lecture description page.